MrMelon54/auwiki/content/networking/hazel/types.md

 ## Strings and byte arrays

-Strings and byte arrays usually consist of a packed 32-bit integer encoding the length of the following string/byte array in bytes, followed by the actual data of the string/byte array.
+Strings and byte arrays usually consist of a packed 32-bit unsigned integer encoding the length of the following string/byte array in bytes, followed by the actual data of the string/byte array.
 It is expected that strings are valid UTF-8.
 It is also possible to read a certain amount of bytes without a length indicator, if this is constant or communicated in a different way.

 ## Messages